coolAlias/StructureGenerationAPI/README.md

 Possible Future Features:

 - Ability to set default x/y/z offsets for your structure
-- Easy Structure Removal (maybe)
+- Easy Structure Removal (soon)
 - Tile Entity Data???
 Not sure how to go about that.

 Known Bugs:

-- Currently none known.
+- Currently none.